julialromero/NBALiveScore-Garmin-App/README.md

 # NBALiveScore-Garmin-App

 This is a Garmin Connect IQ widget.
 This widget queries the API at https://rapidapi.com/api-sports/api/api-nba/ for live NBA games.
-Users can swipe left and right to cycle through muyltiple games.
-By default if the Nuggets are playing, their game stats are shown first.
+Users can swipe right to cycle through multiple live NBA game stats.
+By default, if the Nuggets are playing, their game stats are shown first.
 Create your API Token through the API web interface and fill in the ServerToken at source/Keys.mc.